Premaku Raincheck: Reception

-A critic from The Times of India gave the film a rating of three out of five stars and said that "Director Prabhakar Podakandla ensures the audience stick to their seats by creating a regular metro (city) ambiance, projecting lifestyle of regular working class.
+A critic from The Times of India gave the film a rating of three out of five stars and said that "Director Akella Peri Srinivas ensures the audience stick to their seats by creating a regular metro (city) ambiance, projecting lifestyle of regular working class.
 The movie slows down a bit on many occasions times.
 The traditional music and direction with the available resources and budget available, is an add on to the movie.
 When the movie is about to lose its pace, Ramya’s witty one-liners turn out to be the saving grace".
 Srividya Palaparthi of Cinema Express gave the film the same rating and opined that "If you’re willing to look past the inexperience of the film’s cast, you may find that the heart of this film is in the right place".
 A critic from 123Telugu gave the film a negative review and noted that "On the whole, Premaku Raincheck is a triangular love story which lacks the basic freshness".